Oedipus Rex: Riddle of the Sphinx

 Arriving at Thebes, a city in turmoil, Oedipus encounters the Sphinx, a legendary beast with the head and breasts of a woman, the body of a lioness, and the wings of an eagle.
-The Sphinx, perched on a hill, was devouring Thebans and travellers one by one if they could not solve her riddle.
+The Sphinx, perched on a hill, was devouring Thebans and travelers one by one if they could not solve her riddle.

 The precise riddle asked by the Sphinx varied in early traditions, and is not explicitly stated in Oedipus Rex, as the event precedes the play.
-However, according to the most widely regarded version of the riddle, the Sphinx asks "what is the creature that walks on four legs in the morning, two legs at noon, and three in the evening?"
+However, according to the most widely related version of the riddle, the Sphinx asks, "What is the creature that walks on four legs in the morning, two legs at noon, and three in the evening?"
 Oedipus, blessed with great intelligence, answers correctly: "man" (Greek: anthrôpos), who crawls on all fours as an infant; walks upright in maturity; and leans on a stick in old age.

 Bested by the prince, the Sphinx throws herself from a cliff, thereby ending the curse.
-Oedipus' reward for freeing Thebes from the Sphinx is kingship to the city and the hand of its dowager queen, Jocasta.
-None, at that point, realize that Jocasta is Oedipus' true mother.
+Oedipus's reward for freeing Thebes from the Sphinx is kingship to the city and the hand of its dowager queen, Jocasta.
+None, at that point, realize that Jocasta is Oedipus's true mother.
 Thus, unbeknownst to either character, the remaining prophecy has been fulfilled.